leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 **English Version:**
 The request was expanded to include all categories of books in the publisher's analysis.
 In Power BI, a new matrix view was created to combine publisher and book category positions.

 First, the categories were inserted in the rows and the editors in the columns.
-Next, the total revenue metric was added by dragging the "Total revenue" field to the values ​​section.
+Next, the total revenue metric was added by dragging the "Total de Faturamento" field to the values ​​section.

 To facilitate data reading, a percentage measure was created using DAX, calculating the publisher's revenue ratio within the specific category.
 The DAX code used was: